chaostoolkit/chaostoolkit-kubernetes/README.md

 $ pdm install
 ```

-Now, you can edit the files and they will be automatically be seen by your
+Now, you can edit the files, and they will be automatically be seen by your
 environment, even when running from the `chaos` command locally.

 ### Tests